-A ShelterBox Response Team is on the ground in Indonesia after a 7.5 magnitude earthquake and tsunami with 20 foot waves devastated the island of Sulawesi.
+ShelterBox Response Team members are on the ground in Indonesia after a 7.5 magnitude earthquake and tsunami with 20 foot waves devastated the island of Sulawesi.

-This is the latest in a series of earthquakes to hit Indonesia recently.
-We currently have a team on the Indonesian island of Lombok who have been there for the last month helping families recover from the 6.9 magnitude earthquake which hit in August and left 20,000 people homeless.
+This earthquake is the latest in a series of earthquakes to hit Indonesia in 2018.
+Earlier this year, we responded on the island of Lombok, helping families recover from the 6.9 magnitude earthquake which hit in August and left 20,000 people homeless.

 ShelterBox USA has a designated fund for the response to the earthquakes & tsunami in Indonesia.
 If we receive more funds than needed for our response, the excess will be used to support our response to other disasters in Southeast Asia.